 First and foremost, the College considers that intimate relationships between a staff member and a student over 18 goes against the institution's pedagogical mission.
-Therefore, all staff members must abstain from engaging in such relationships.
+Therefore, all staff members must refrain from engaging in such relationships.
 However, if relationships do take place, they must be respectful to promote a healthy and safe college environment.
+This code sets out the rules to be followed if such relationships do take place.
 As soon as a staff member from the College (support staff, administrative, teacher) can influence the student's academic path, they are in a position of authority.

 Intimate relations between personnel members and a student can harm the professional dynamic between these people.
 To prevent any misuse of power in interpersonal relations, the College forbids anyone in a position of authority to have a romantic, sexual or intimate relationship with a student, as long as one has authority over the other.
 If there is a consensual romantic, sexual or intimate relationship with a student, the staff member will not be allowed to be in a position of authority, even if the relationship has ended.
+Finally, certain rules should be followed to ensure a respectful and professional relationship between staff and students: